dagster-io/dagster/python_modules/airline-demo/README.md

 running Spark cluster, you can run:

     pytest -m "not spark"

-To run the full test suite, you will need:

-- An Internet connection
-- AWS credentials accessible in the normal credential chain
-- A local Spark install
-- A running Postgres at `postgresql://test:test@127.0.0.1:5432/test`.
-(A docker-compose file is provided in this repo; run `docker-compose up`.)

 ### Orchestrating AWS resources
 The pipelines defined in this repository can run against a local Spark cluster